-If the product design changes, then it’s important to ensure the patent protects the current invention rather than an earlier version of it.
+If the product design or product prototype changes, then it’s important to ensure the patent protects the current invention rather than an earlier version of it.
 Otherwise a competitor no longer needs to come up with anything particularly inventive to get around it.

 In fact, they can just clone the product - material for material, and dimension for dimension - because the patent isn’t for the product that’s available on shelves and in catalogues.

 If a patent attorney is accidentally given the wrong dimension or specification for something which becomes referenced in Claim 1, then all the claims will be undermined.

 For example, if the technical team provides a main body diameter but when it is used in the patent it’s accidentally defined as the external diameter including a flange then the main claim (and all dependent claims) may fail to apply to the product.

 Sometimes patents are written simply to protect the specific way that the problem was solved, and companies don’t consider or patent alternative approaches that competitors could exploit to achieve the same result.

 It’s also worth remembering that while another technology might not be ideal for the company itself, a competitor might take a different view because of its suppliers, distribution channels, manufacturing partners, and so on.

 Being too industry focused

 Even if they are not immediately on the company’s horizon, it is worth thinking through all potential applications and markets for a new technology.